 Working to make your education affordable is very important to us.
 We are here to walk you through the financial aid process and make applying for aid and paying your bill as easy as possible.
 To get this process started, please contact our staff at Blugold Central — our one-stop-shop for tuition and financial aid.

 Learn more about our financial aid process at UWEC.

 - Program length: three years (two years on campus, one year internship)

-Accreditation information: The school psychology educational specialist degree is approved by the National Association of School Psychologists and the Wisconsin Department of Public Instruction.
+The school psychology educational specialist degree is approved by the National Association of School Psychologists and the Wisconsin Department of Public Instruction.